Marine isotope stages: Stages

 The list continues to MIS 104, beginning 2.614 million years ago.

 Older versions

-The following are the start dates of the most recent MIS, in kya (thousands of years ago).
+The following are the start dates of the most recent MIS, in kya (thousands of years ago), in now outdated versions of the sequence.
 The first figures are derived by Aitken & Stokes from Bassinot et al. (1994), with the figures in parentheses alternative estimates from Martinson et al. for stage 4 and for the others the SPECMAP figures in Imbrie et al. (1984).
 For stages 1–16 the SPECMAP figures are within 5 kya of the figures given here.
 All figures up to MIS 21 are taken from Aitken & Stokes, Table 1.4, except for the sub-stages of MIS 5, which are from Wright's Table 1.1.